HydraDragonAntivirus/HydraDragonAntivirus/README.md

 Don't quarantine any files during the scan or delete.
 To avoid crashes pause or stop scan while scan is running at scan manager screen.
 Don't forget clean temp files older than 24 hours.
+Just comment Example in clamd.conf.sample and rename it with clamd.conf then copy to config folder of ClamAV.
 # Snort Notes
 Notes
 Snort on Windows does not like SO rules - that is why they are disabled.